chiffa/BioFlow/PolyPharma/README.txt

 Non-documented code under development.
-This library is meant to predict the systemic effect of multiple gene perturbation, be it triggered by a drug or by multiple mutations (as encountered in cancer).
+This library is meant to predict the systemic effect of multiple gene perturbation, be it triggered by a drug or by multiple mutations (such as encountered in cancer).

 This code is a part of experimental project and is shipped as-is, without any warranties or support.
 Use it at your own risk.